-As a military athlete, you already have dozens of skills that would make you a great fitness professional and business owner, starting with your tactical training knowledge.
-Not only is this a powerful training style, but tactical fitness has gained momentum as a new form of athletic training in recent years.
-Publications like Well + Good are taking note and obstacle-course style races were on the rise pre-COVID.
+If you’re looking for military athlete jobs, starting a fitness business allows you to use your skills to build a rewarding and autonomous career.
+First and foremost, your tactical training knowledge makes you an ideal fit for a fitness or athletic trainer.
+Not only is this a powerful training style, but tactical fitness has gained momentum as a new form of sport training in recent years.
+Publications like Well + Good are taking note, and obstacle-course style races were on the rise pre-COVID.

-If you’re a former tactical or military athlete transitioning into civilian life, you can use that experience to launch your own business as a personal trainer, health coach, or group fitness instructor.
+If you’re a former tactical or military athlete transitioning into civilian life, you can use that experience to launch your own business as a personal trainer, strength and conditioning coach, group fitness instructor, athletic trainer, or similar sports jobs.
 If you’re not sure where to start, here’s what you need to know.

 Earn Your Health and Fitness Degree

 Build on your tactical training background with the right academic credentials.
-The ISSA College of Exercise Science offers both Associate’s and Bachelor’s degree tracks, and as a Military Friendly School, its courses are flexible enough to be finished while still on active duty.
+Lionel University offers both Associate’s and Bachelor’s degree tracks.
+Plus, it’s a Military Friendly School, with courses flexible enough to be finished while still on active duty.

 The application and enrollment criteria differ depending on which branch of the military you served in.
 To get the most accurate information, check the TA portal of your branch’s website for details on how to apply.